charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/Dashboard 10.png)

-The above scatter plots show the correlation between track listens and track interest for Podington Bear, Chris Zabriskie, Jahzzar and Kevin Macleod.
-It is interesting to note that there is a strong correlation between listens and interest for Chris Zabriskie’s songs distributed along the trend line.
+The above scatter plots show the correlation between track listens and track interest for _Podington Bear, Chris Zabriskie, Jahzzar_ and _Kevin Macleod_.
+It is interesting to note that there is a strong correlation between listens and interest for _Chris Zabriskie’s_ songs distributed along the trend line.

 ## Where are the most popular FMA artists located around the world?